JabRef/user-documentation/en/collect/import-using-online-bibliographic-database.md

 ### Jstor

-[Jstor](https://jstor.org) is an online databse with access to more than 12 million journal articles, books and sources in 75 disciplines.
+[Jstor](https://jstor.org) is an online database with access to more than 12 million journal articles, books and sources in 75 disciplines.
 [About](https://about.jstor.org/)

 It is possible to limit the search by adding a field name to the search, such as `field:"text"`.
 The supported fields are: